SimranBhagwandasani/Byculla-Fire-Station-Application/README.md

-# Byculla-Fire-Station
+# Byculla-Fire-Station-Application
-An android app which can be used in case of fire to inform the fireoutrage.
-Detects your location and fetches the details of nearby firestation and hospital.
-Sends an request to the same.
-Made during an hackathon in DJSC college, Mumbai.
-Dec'19 https://drive.google.com/drive/u/2/folders/1usbGIbF93ficxVj1GySWx7zT8cxGfKcU
+An Android Application which can be used to inform the authorities in case of a fire outrage.
+The application detects your location and fetches the details of the nearest fire station and hospital and sends requests to the same for emergency arrival.
+The project was made during a Hackathon in Mumbai and covers the location named Byculla, a region in Greater Bombay, India. https://drive.google.com/drive/u/2/folders/1usbGIbF93ficxVj1GySWx7zT8cxGfKcU